sophia9999/bizcard-ocr-gpt-demo/README.md

 # Bizcard OCR + GPT Demo

 This project demonstrates a simplified and modularized version of a business card information extraction pipeline,
-based on a team project I participated in during my time at work.
+inspired by a team project I contributed to at work.

 It has been rebuilt using mock data and publicly available APIs (e.g., Google Vision, OpenAI) to ensure reusability and shareability.